ClobberXD/sniper/README.md

 # Sniper

 Sniper is a Minetest mod which adds advanced sniper rifles to the game.
 Sniper comes with ~4 unique rifles~, and it also provides a nice API to register custom rifles.
-It differs from other gun mods in that it's very realistic - rifles can have functional-scopes with zoom, realistic recoil, accurate shoot and reload sounds, etc. These features can also differ from rifle-to-rifle - check out the registration section for more details.
+It differs from other gun mods in that it's very realistic - rifles can have functional-scopes with zoom, realistic recoil, accurate shoot and reload sounds, and more.
+These features can customized per-rifle - check out the registration section for more details.

 ## Registering custom rifles